 - Schedule of bus service to and from proposed location(s)

-- Planned route into and out of New York City
+- Planned route within, into, and out of New York City

 - Bus layover/storage location when not in operation

-The process of obtaining a permit can take up to 150 days from the time that all of the required information is provided by an applicant to DOT.
+The process of obtaining a permit can take up to 150 days for intercity buses and 180 days for other types of buses from the time that all of the required information is provided by an applicant to NYC DOT.

-For each permit application, DOT considers criteria related to traffic and pedestrian flow, public health and safety, the preferences of the applicant, location of planned parking garage or other parking location during periods when the bus is not in operation and includes input from the Community Board and affected agencies.
+For each permit application, NYC DOT considers criteria such as: traffic and pedestrian flow, public health and safety, the preferences of the applicant, location of planned parking garage or other parking location during periods when the bus is not in operation and includes input from the Community Board and affected agencies.

-The New York Police Department enforces the intercity bus permit rules.
-The NYPD may issue fines of up to $500 for the first offense and up to $2,500 for subsequent offenses within two years of the first violation for the following offenses:
+The New York Police Department enforces the Bus Stop Permit rules.
+The NYPD may issue fines for the following offenses:

 - a bus is stopped without proper identifying markings;